codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 10b6105d1db2        realworld:args      "/bin/sh"           5 seconds ago       Up 4 seconds        4332/tcp            gravel_pit
 ```

-You can see in the column PORTS that is exposing the `4332/tcp` just like was passed in the build args, but what if you want to do that with `docker-compose`?
+You can see in the column `PORTS` that it is exposing `4332/tcp` just like was passed in the build args, but what if you want to do that with `docker-compose`?
 Is there any way of passing `build-arg` through the yml file?
 Of course.

-Change the `docker-compose.yaml` to pass the argument in the build part using the `args` tag, now that `build` will have multiple values `context`  has to be added to set the place where your `Dockerfile` will be.
+Change the `docker-compose.yaml` to pass the argument in the build part using the `args` tag.
+Now that `build` will have multiple values.
+The key `context`  has to be added to set the place where your `Dockerfile` will be.

 ```yml
 # ...